“I'm not upset that you lied to me, I'm upset that from now on I can't believe you.”

 Uber drivers have no boss, no set hours and no physical office.
 Yet we are perfectly happy to get in a car with a complete stranger to take us where we need to go.
 We will even do this in an unfamiliar city in another country without a second thought.
 What makes these commercial exchanges possible?

 Safety net of reviews

 Consumers have more information at their fingertips and so require fewer interactions with companies before deciding to buy.
 They are able to take time evaluating alternatives before making an informed purchase decision.
-Online, trusted reviews are key to this stage as consumers look to peer generated reviews to help inform their choice.
+Trusted reviews are key to this stage as consumers look to peer-generated reviews to help inform their choice.
 In fact, 89% of consumers worldwide check online reviews before making purchases.

 Confidence levels in governments, religious institutions and social media influencers is diminishing with 96% of consumers no longer trusting social media influencers.
 Instead, consumers turn to family, friends and online reviews as credible sources of feedback and recommendations.
 When reviews turn out to be fake, confidence levels drop further and companies find it hard to recover.
 Nietzsche is right; it’s hard to win back lost trust.
-You never get a second chance to make a first impression, as the saying goes.
+As the saying goes, you never get a second chance to make a first impression.
 This is why it’s vital that businesses do everything possible to ensure the trustworthiness of the reviews written about them.

 Reviews that can damage consumer trust

 Organisations face real challenges in tackling a range of bad behaviours on their platforms to meet the high standards that consumers expect, and to maintain trust.